 Two varieties with increased summer interest are the purple-leaved ‘Forest Pansy’ and chartreuse-leaved ‘Hearts of Gold’.

 When it comes to curb appeal, nothing beats the landscape statement of a spring-flowering tree.
 Choose one of more of these superb spring-flowering trees and not only will your early landscape look spectacular, but their extended seasons of interest will keep your yard looking good for longer.

-And don’t forget to plant your new trees properly (see our tips here) to ensure that they’ll be beautiful and healthy for a long time to come!
+And don’t forget to plant your new trees properly (see our tips here) and to water them for the first two years to ensure that they’ll be beautiful and healthy for a long time to come!
 If you aren’t sure how, or if you’d like help selecting and planting spring flowering trees in your landscape, give us a call.
 We offer a full range of tree planting services.